livy-cl/Protect-The-Egg/README.md

 We (our group) need to protect an egg by using a laser and sensor my part of the project is programming.

 ## Note
-This website has been build upon the Linux file system so this will not work on Linux.
+This website has been build upon the Linux file system so this will not work on Windows.
 I may add something in the future to fix this.
 If you would want to fix this your self you would need to change all the directory's from a foreword slash (/) to a backwards slash or two I dunno (\ or \\).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)